zhuchichi56/zhuchichi56/README.md

 🌱 I'm currently a junior student studying at SUSTech (Shenzhen).
 I will be going to PKU for MPhil degree.

-🔭 Interested in Causality Inference, Game Theory, Machine Learning and HPC, want to explore more!
+🔭 Interested in Large Model, Urban Computing, Machine Learning and HPC, want to explore more!

-🌱 currently dive into summer research on UTokyo...
+🌱 currently dive into research about LLM & LVM.

-👯 I’m looking to collaborate on Kaggle Competition...
+👯 I’m looking to collaborate on Research corporation...

 ✨ Thristy for new project...